 Find out more about Derwen’s history on our timeline.

 Derwen College employs over 300 members of staff.
-Staff expertise ranges from care to therapies, nurses to teachers, operational and support staff in teaching, housekeeping, hospitality, retail, administration, maintenance and many other areas.
+Staff expertise ranges from care to therapies, nurses to teachers.
+Operational and support staff work in teaching, housekeeping, hospitality, retail, administration, maintenance and many other areas.

-With the support of staff students have the confidence and skills to move forward with their dreams and aspirations when they leave college.
+With the support of staff, students have the confidence and skills to move forward with their aspirations when they leave college.